matplotlib/matplotlib/doc/faq/howto_faq.rst

 has written a nice `article
 <http://www.dalkescientific.com/writings/diary/archive/2005/04/24/interactive_html.html>`_
 on how to make html click maps with matplotlib agg PNGs.
-We would also like to add this functionality to SVG and add a SWF backend to support these kind of images.
+We would also like to add this functionality to SVG.
 If you are interested in contributing to these efforts that would be great.

 .. _how-to-search-examples: